 If a fraction of the local 40,000 residents donated two pounds a month to Roman Road LDN it would be enough for our editorial team to serve the area full time and be beholden only to the community.
 A pound at a time, we believe we can get there.

-Support Roman Road LDN from as little as £2 – it only takes a minute.
+Support Roman Road LDN from as little as £2 and enjoy the benefits of being a Patron.

 Tabitha Stapely is the founder of Social Streets, a not-for-profit media company bringing high-quality journalism back to local communities, particularly those in disadvantaged or neglected areas.
 Prior, Stapely was a writer and editor for national titles including The Telegraph, Elle and Red magazines.